cds-id/authenticator-chrome/README.md

-# Authenticator React Chrome Extension
+# TOTP: Secure your TOTP in local

-A Chrome extension for generating and managing two-factor authentication (2FA) codes, built with React and TypeScript.
+A Chrome extension for securely storing and generating Time-based One-Time Password (TOTP) authentication codes locally, built with React and TypeScript.

 ## Features